haberdashPI/vscode-master-key/notes.md

 - the current cursor position should be used to update the searchFrom field when appropriate
 - next and previous match should be able to accept count arguments
-- why does selectedit turn into insert mode??

 Next up
 - more dogfooding (we need to answer the question: is this working well enough for this implementation to be viable, does it work for my everyday use)